uniwebcms/framework/README.md

 **Available templates:** `marketing`, `docs`, `corporate`

 > Want to start from scratch?
-Omit `--template` for a minimal project.
-A single project can contain multiple sites and modules.
+Omit `--template` for a minimal project, and later add sites and modules as needed.

 ## Core Concepts